pmav99/ansible-compile-grass/README.md

 - install all dependencies needed for compiling and running GRASS GIS
 - checkout the source code
-- create a virtualenv directory and install all the python dependencies
+- create a virtualenv directory and install the python dependencies
 - compile GRASS GIS

 **Major points**: